 Experienced marketers will attempt to re-engage inactive subscribers to win them back as customers.

 Try to find out why they’re inactive.
-For example, you can create a special campaign for these.
+For example, you can create a unique campaign for these.
 Send them an email with an emotional or sensational subject line.
 Use emojis, humour, mystery, provide an irresistible offer or use FOMO (fear of missing out).
 Be sure to use the right content in your re-engagement email.
 Give them exclusive offers and discounts.

-Remind them of the reason they subscribed to your mailing list and what they could miss.
+Remind them why they subscribed to your mailing list and what they could miss.
 Don’t skimp on your email design.
 Make it look as appealing as possible.
 Since this is a re-engagement campaign, you need to get more personal and appeal to their emotions.
 But remember to give them more control and the final say to decide whether or not they wish to remain on your list.

 From all we discussed above, you undoubtedly realise that doing all these manually is not efficient.
-That is why a lot of smart marketers and organisations rely on automation.
+That is why a lot of savvy marketers and organisations rely on automation.
 Email marketing service providers such as MailChimp offer automated email marketing solutions that you can use to your advantage.

 Integrate Email and Social Media.